Are Multilingual LLMs Culturally-Diverse Reasoners? An Investigation into Multicultural Proverbs and Sayings: Dataset

 \textit{Person 1: "I'm scared of my boss."
 Person 2: "Well, barking dogs seldom bite."}

-"Barking dogs seldom bite" -It has a literal meaning of dogs that bark rarely taking actions and bite you, so you don't need to be afraid of getting hurt.
-The proverb metaphorically describes people that threaten you a lot rarely take actions and harm you.
-Although this conversation maybe missing some contexts, it should be labelled as correct. \\ \underline{Example}:
+"Barking dogs seldom bite" -It has a literal meaning of dogs that bark rarely take action and bite you, so you don't need to be afraid of getting hurt.
+The proverb metaphorically describes people that threaten you a lot rarely take action and harm you.
+Although this conversation may be missing some contexts, it should be labelled as correct. \\ \underline{Example}:

 \textit{Person 1: "My dog is barking."
 Person 2: "Well, barking dogs seldom bite."}